markfinger/webpack-build/README.md

   // `stats.urlsToAssets` and configure HMR support
   staticUrl: null,

-  // Indicates that the config file should be watched for changes.
-  // Any changes will cause webpack to completely rebuild the bundle
-  // on the next request.
-Note: this relies on hacks to circumvent Node's
-  // module cache and should be considered purely experimental
-  watchConfig: false,

   // The delay between the detection of a change in your source files and
   // the start of a watcher's rebuild process
   aggregateTimeout: 200,